-If you don’t like to sweat too much and do some pioneering then the safest way to scale of course would be to stick with proven out-of-the-box features of Postgres – so first I’d recommend to take a look at the following keywords with some short explanations and maybe it’s all that you need.
+If you don’t like to sweat too much and do some pioneering then the safest way to scale would be to stick with proven out-of-the-box features of Postgres – so first I’d recommend to take a look at the following keywords with some short explanations and maybe it’s all that you need.

 - Light-weight / special purpose indexes

 For a complex OLTP system, supporting hundreds of freaky queries, it is very common that the indexes actually take much more disk space than the table files holding the data.
-To improve on that (especially for indexes that are used infrequently) one can reduce the index sizes drastically with appropriate use of partial, BRIN, GIN or even a bit experimental BLOOM indexes.
-In total there are 7 different index types supported…but mostly people only know about and use the default B-tree – a big mistake in a multi-TB setting!
+To improve that (especially for indexes that are used infrequently) one can reduce the index sizes drastically with appropriate use of partial, BRIN, GIN or even a bit experimental BLOOM indexes.
+In total there are 7 different index types supported…but most people only know about and use the default B-tree – a big mistake in a multi-TB setting!

-BLOOM might be an exotic but if you manage to find a good use case (“bitmap/matrix search”) for it, it can be up to 20x more efficient than traditional indexing – see here for an example use case when it seems too abstract.
+BLOOM might be exotic but if you manage to find a good use case (“bitmap/matrix search”) for it, it can be up to 20x more efficient than traditional indexing – see here for an example use case when it seems too abstract.

 But why did I place the somewhat unoriginal topic of indexing on the top of the list?
 Because the big advantage of this solution is that you don’t need any application changes – the DBA can make it work easily behind the scenes as a one time effort!
 Perfect.